Elliott Kalan: Podcasting

 Along with comedians Dan McCoy and Stuart Wellington, Kalan co-hosts The Flop House podcast, on which the hosts discuss and mock major movies that were either commercial or critical "flops", such as Gamer and All About Steve.
 One supplemental episode of the Flop House, in which Kalan improvised a rapid-fire pitch for a film based on the comic Ziggy became a minor viral Internet success after being posted on Gawker.
 Dan McCoy and Kalan have also been published in comedy magazine Whim Quarterly and film zine I Love Bad Movies.

 Kalan is also the co-host of the Audible podcast Presidents Are People Too!, along with American historian Alexis Coe.
 The podcast examines the life and times of the presidents of the United States.

 In 2024, Kalan co-hosted a year-long series on the podcast 99 Percent Invisible, taking the audience through the Pulitzer Prize winning book The Power Broker by Robert Caro about American urban planner and public official Robert Moses.

 Film criticism

 From early 2009 until April 2012, Kalan hosted the screening series Closely Watched Films at 92YTribeca.
 These events commonly featured the screening of a rare older film followed by a discussion between Kalan and a celebrity guest who had not previously seen the film.

 Comic book writing

-Kalan is a comic book writer; among other titles, he has written the six-issue superhero limited series Spider-Man and the X-Men.
-An exchange of dialogue between the characters Spider-Man and Sauron from the series became a meme:
+Kalan is a comic book writer; among other titles, he wrote the six-issue limited series Spider-Man and the X-Men.
+An exchange of dialogue between the characters Spider-Man and Sauron, where Sauron stated his intent to transform humans into dinosaurs, became a popular Internet meme.

-Spider-Man: “You can rewrite DNA on the fly, and you're using it to turn people into dinosaurs?
-But with tech like that, you could cure cancer!”
-Sauron: “But I don't want to cure cancer.
-I want to turn people into dinosaurs.”